q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 For example, our function requires explicit use of [numpy] arrays.
 Nevertheless, a user may be tempted to use a list of length 3 to describe the position of two atoms.
 We know that it is not possible to perform arithmetic between full lists.
-In this case we might use the exception type `TypeError`.
+In this case, we might use the exception type `TypeError`.

-Other types of common exceptions include undefined variables (`NameError`) and failed assertions that two numbers are the same (`AssertionError`).
+Other types of common exceptions include undefined variables (`NameError`). and failed assertions that two numbers are the same (`AssertionError`).
 The latter will be particularly useful when we want to automate testing within our package.